dcm4che/dcm4chee-arc-cs/docs/networking/specs/storage/storage.rst

 The STORAGE-SCP AE does not support asynchronous communication (multiple outstanding transactions over a single Association).
 The STORAGE-SCP AE does permit an SCU to send multiple Storage Commitment Push Model Requests before it has sent back any N-EVENT-REPORT Notifications.
 However, the STORAGE-SCP AE must send an N-ACTION Response before permitting another N-ACTION Request to be received so the DICOM communication itself is not truly asynchronous.

-.. csv-table:: Table 4.2.1.2-3.: Asynchronous Nature as a SCP for STORAGE-SCP AE
+.. csv-table:: Asynchronous Nature as a SCP for STORAGE-SCP AE
    :file: asynchronous-nature.csv

 There is no limit on the number of outstanding Storage Commitment Push Model Requests that can be received and acknowledged before the STORAGE-SCP AE has responded with the corresponding N-EVENT-REPORT Notifications.

-.. csv-table:: Table 4.2.1.2-4.: Outstanding Storage Commitment Push Model Requests for STORAGE-SCP AE
+.. csv-table:: Outstanding Storage Commitment Push Model Requests for STORAGE-SCP AE
    :file: outstanding-stgcmt-push-model-req.csv

 .. _storage-implementation-class-uid: